Can Stress Cause Infertility?

 Managing stress effectively can have a positive impact on fertility.
 Here are some proven strategies:

-✅ Balanced Diet – Eating nutrient-rich foods supports reproductive health.
+Eating nutrient-rich foods supports hormonal balance and overall reproductive health.

-✅ Quality Sleep – Ensuring 7-8 hours of restful sleep can significantly help hormonal regulation.
+Ensuring 7-8 hours of restful sleep helps hormonal regulation and reduces stress-related complications.

-✅ Professional Help – Therapy or counseling can help manage emotional stress related to infertility.
+Therapy or counseling can help manage emotional stress related to infertility, especially for couples undergoing IVF or ART.

 Final Thoughts